glestorn/PluginTemplate/README.md

 The draft release is a working copy of a release, which you can review before publishing.
 It includes a predefined title and git tag, which is the current version of the plugin, for example, `v0.0.1`.
 The changelog is provided automatically using the [gradle-changelog-plugin][gh:gradle-changelog-plugin].
 An artifact file is also built with the plugin attached.
 Every new Build overrides the previous draft to keep your *Releases* page clean.

-When you edit the draft and use the <kbd>Publish release</kbd> button, GitHub will tag your repository with the given version and add a new entry to the Releases tab.
+When you edit the draft and use the <kbd>Publish release</kbd> action, GitHub will tag your repository with the given version and add a new entry to the Releases tab.
 Next, it will notify users that are *watching* the repository, and it will trigger the final [Release](.github/workflows/release.yml) workflow.

 ### Publishing the plugin